nickfrosty/website/content/blog/time-off-work-means-more-time-to-work.md

 ---
-draft: false
 date: 2021-10-13 00:00 EST
 title: "Time off work means more time to work"
-intro: 'For a few weeks now, I have been kicking around he idea for a straightforward app that will let me send "link reminders" to myself.
-Knowing that I had about 2 weeks off of work approaching, I decided to pull the trigger and start planning.'
+description: "I have been kicking around the idea for a straightforward app that will let me send 'link reminders' to myself.
+I had about 2 weeks off of work.
+Let's go!"
 category: devlog
 tags: devlog, boomerang, personal
 ---

+For a few weeks now, I have been kicking around the idea for a straightforward app that will let me send "link reminders" to myself.
+Knowing that I had about 2 weeks off of work approaching, I decided to pull the trigger and start planning.

 Enter [Boomerang.link](https://boomerang.link)